Frequently Asked Questions

 Yes - The Centre for Coaching, International Academy for Professional Development is an International Society for Coaching Psychology Approved Centre.
 It is also an ILM Recognised Centre to run endorsed programmes and an Institute of Management Specialists Recognised Provider.

-Who are the ILM Development Programmes suitable for?
+Who are the TILM Development Programmes suitable for?

-Generally the ILM Development programmes are suitable for coaches, trainers, managers, directors, entrepreneurs, personnel staff, management consultants, psychologists and other professionals who wish to gain knowledge and skills in coaching and/or management development.
+Generally the Institute of Leadership and Management (TILM) Development programmes are suitable for coaches, trainers, managers, directors, entrepreneurs, personnel staff, management consultants, psychologists and other professionals who wish to gain knowledge and skills in coaching and/or management development.
 However, participants also include those interested in a career change.

 Do I need a supervised coaching practice?